robt1019/ten-schematics/README.md

 # ten-group schematics

-This repository contains schematics for generating boilerplate code needed by ten-group.
+This repository contains schematics for generating specific boilerplate code.

 Currently it only has a schematic for generating ngrx code (actions, reducer and effects files along with spec files).